 Belisa González is an associate professor of Sociology and Director of the Center for the Study of Culture Race and Ethnicity at Ithaca College.
 Originally from San Antonio, TX, Belisa González earned her PhD in Sociology from Emory University in 2006.
 While in Atlanta, she was a member and co-chair of the Atlanta Organizing Committee (AOC) for Undoing Racism.
 It was her experience with the organizers on AOC and others like it that formed the basis of her dissertation “Increasing Collaboration or Conflict,” which focused on sustainable cross racial organizing efforts between African Americans and Latinos in the South.
 Her role as an organizer and co-facilitator of quarterly Undoing Racism workshops helped her better understand interweaving systems of oppression and their consequences on everyday lives, the power of community and the importance of taking leadership from marginalized peoples.
 After completing her degree at Emory Belisa held a one year postdoc at the University of Georgia, before accepting a position in the Sociology department at Ithaca College (IC) in 2007.

 Dr. Sean Eversley Bradwell serves as an assistant professor in the Department of Education.
-Prior to this role, Dr. Bradwell served as the director of the Center for Inclusion, Diversity, Equity and Social Change (IDEAS) and taught in Ithaca College’s Center for the Study of Culture, Race and Ethnicity (CSCRE).
-Dr. Bradwell also serves as a faculty associate for Ithaca’s Martin Luther King Scholars Program and has research / teaching interests in educational policy/pedagogy, race theory, and social change.
+Prior to this role, Dr. Bradwell served as the past director of the Center for Inclusion, Diversity, Equity and Social Change (IDEAS) and taught in Ithaca College’s Center for the Study of Culture, Race and Ethnicity (CSCRE).
+Dr. Bradwell also served as a faculty associate for Ithaca’s Martin Luther King Scholars Program and has research / teaching interests in educational policy/pedagogy, race theory, and social change.

 In addition to his research and writing, Dr. Bradwell is also an active community member.
 He has been appointed as a Tompkins County Heritage Ambassador and in 2020, he was elected to serve his fifth (5th) term on the Ithaca City School District Board of Education.
-Dr. Bradwell serves as Vice President of the ICSD Board.
+Currently, Dr. Eversley Bradwell serves as President of the ICSD Board.

 Marsha is a Student Affairs enthusiast with over thirteen years dedicated to the field of higher education and community outreach.